PROGRAMACIÓN | ||

 Penn Engineering's new Market and Social Systems

-program.
+Engineering (MKSE) program.
 Throughout the course we will foreshadow

 material that is covered in greater depth in later MKSE courses.